worg/koa-proxy2/README.md

 ![Package Dependency](https://david-dm.org/bornkiller/koa-proxy2.svg?style=flat)
 ![Package DevDependency](https://david-dm.org/bornkiller/koa-proxy2/dev-status.svg?style=flat)

-Make it convenience for mock nginx trick when use angular.
-I'm working on new version, which provide more nginx directive, rather than just backword network proxy.
+Make it convenience for mock nginx trick when use angular, make backward proxy easier.

 ## Inspiration
 use angular and nginx to develop web project, it make me feel helpless when communicate with real backend API through nginx, while I only mock static server, proxy server not included.
-To avoid directly modify the code in the nginx server, maybe mock proxy with nodejs become necessary.
+To avoid directly modify the code in the nginx server root, and intercept specific URL for data mock, the scalable proxy module with nodejs become necessary.

 ## Usage
 With time passing by, `koa-proxy2` integrate with body parser, therefore you don't have to use body parse middleware, like `koa-body` or something else, while never cause problem if you used for some reason.
 It support `json`, `urlencoded`, `multipart/form-data` proxy work well.